• Link to LinkedIn

 O

-The report presents the evidence for why the EU should seek to address the conversion of other ecosystems from the outset because they provide essential services, yet are already suffering conversion rates as high, or higher than, those of forests.
+The report presented the evidence for why the EU should seek to address the conversion of other ecosystems from the outset because they provide essential services, yet are already suffering conversion rates as high, or higher than, those of forests.

 • are among the most threatened – yet least protected – in the world;